nodemailer/nodemailer/README.md

   * **contentType** - optional content type for the attachment, if not set will be derived from the `filename` property
   * **contentDisposition** - optional content disposition type for the attachment, defaults to 'attachment'

+> **Warning about stream errors** –
+> If an error occurs with an input stream, eg. an attachment from an URL fails to load, then message generation is not rejected.
+Instead, the error message gets written as the attachment contents.

 Attachments can be added as many as you want.

 ```javascript